-With the great demand of medical resources and extreme short of medical infrastructure overall in China, combining AI with medical treatments can ease this paradox to a great extent.
-In Chinese medical field, AI is already applied in medicine to examine medical scans and spot signs of diabetes, among other applications.
+With the great demand for medical resources and an extreme shortage of medical infrastructure overall in China, combining AI with medical treatments can ease this paradox to a great extent.
+In the Chinese medical field, AI is already applied in medicine to examine medical scans and spot signs of diabetes, among other applications.
 However it is not “smart” enough for treatments in China, and AI can do more than just assist medical professionals: it can help alleviate the country’s doctor shortage.

 The domestic market for AI medical devices reached 13 billion yuan ($1.95 billion) in 2017, a year-on-year increase of 40.7 percent, according to a report recently released by the Beijing Commission of Economy and Information Technology.

 It’s expected that the market value will exceed 20 billion yuan by the end of this year, accounting for roughly one-fifth of the AI industry.

 The combined AI with medical appliances is intended to eliminate much of the highly repetitive work and empower doctors to help them deliver faster and more accurate reports, according to Dr. Joseph Reger, CTO, Fujitsu EMEIA.

 The rapid commercialization of machine learning and big data has helped bring AI to the forefront of healthcare and life sciences and is set to change how the industry diagnoses and treats disease.